derekeiri/SMART_Imaging/README.md

 In XWF, turn off the warning to not forget to take your dongle.
 The script will be interrupted if it pops up.

-The batchfiles are described below:
+The batch files are described below:
 * *smart_imaging.bat*: The primary batch file.
 This is executed from a Command Prompt using Administrative Privileges.
 From the prompt, cd to the directory of the batch files then enter the following command:
 ```
 start smart_imaging.bat